The Summer Garden Project: A History of Our Garden Programs' Growth

 We met these goals and then some.

-The 5 week program ran from 10-noon every Tuesday thru Friday and each week we spent on a different topic:
+Our initial five-week program ran from 10-noon every Tuesday thru Friday and each week we spent on a different topic.
+We have since refined and expanded our programs to offer Spring, Summer, and Fall session of varying lengths.

-Each day began with the interns checking whether the garden needed to be watered or not, by testing the soil.
-Once finished they would gather under the pavilion for “classroom study”.
+Each day begins with our interns checking whether the garden needs to be watered or not, by testing the soil.
+Once finished they gather under the pavilion for “classroom study”.

-Each activity would correspond to the weekly topic, and integrate previous lessons, so they were consistently practicing every day.
+Each activity corresponds to the weekly topic, and integrate previous lessons, so they were consistently practicing every day.

 As of 2014 there were over 1400 commercial farms, vineyards and breweries in Loudoun County and at the beginning of the summer we hoped to inspire our interns to take interest in farming.